Ollama runs one model at a time. Send it a prompt, get a response. For single-turn chat, that's enough.

 Multilingual content: Chat → Translate → TTS

-Ask your Ollama model a question in English.
+Ask your chat model a question in English.
 The response feeds into a second chat block with a translation system prompt.
 The translated text streams into a TTS block that reads it aloud in the target language.

 Each block handles one task.
 The pipeline builder handles the wiring.
 Changing the target language is a one-field edit in the translation block's system prompt, not a code change.